0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-go.md

 The Agglayer Golang is a web service designed to receive zero-knowledge proofs (ZKP) from CDK chains, ensure they are valid, and send them to the L1 verifier contract for final verification.

 !!! warning
-    This service is now deprecating in favor of the more robust and efficient [Rust implementation](agglayer-rs.md).
+    This service is being deprecated and replaced with a more robust and efficient [Rust implementation](agglayer-rs.md).

 ## Architecture